ericbulloch/kwmd/write_ups/pico_ctf/hidden_in_plainsight.md

 ---

 ## 🔍 Initial Analysis
 - What information is given?
 A link to a jpg image and a hint that the information is hidden in plain site.

 - Any files, URLs, or hints?
 The url for the image.

-- First thoughts / hypotheses: The metadata or some kind of stenography is at play with this one.
+- First thoughts / hypotheses
+The metadata or some kind of stenography is at play with this one.

 ---